albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 4. **Distributed computing:** Use Spark/Dask for parallel processing
 5. **Incremental processing:** Process only new data, not full historical

-**Current approach is appropriate** for 5,765 users.
-If scale increases significantly, we'd refactor for efficiency while maintaining the same analytical logic.
+**My current approach is appropriate** for 5,765 users.
+If scale increases significantly, I'd refactor for efficiency while maintaining the same analytical logic.

 ---